Returning Resident Visa (SB-1)

 - The applicant is returning to the United States from a temporary visit abroad and the applicant’s failure to return to the United States was caused by reasons beyond the applicant’s control and for which the applicant was not responsible.
 The circumstance that caused the applicant to remain in Cuba must have occurred within the first year of the applicant’s stay and continued until the present time.

-If the preliminary request is approved, applicants will be given a packet of instructions with documentation needed to immigrate to the United States.
+If the DS-117 application is approved, applicants will be given a packet of instructions with documentation needed to immigrate to the United States.
 Once the applicant has completed all the documentation, the applicant may call our Consular Information Unit to schedule an appointment to be processed as an SB-1 visa beneficiary.
-This part of the process requires payment of a second nonrefundable fee of $230 USD.
+This part of the process requires payment of a second nonrefundable fee of $325 USD/CUC.